What is grass-fed lamb?

 Interested in pasture raised lamb?

 Please e-mail or call (503)332-3105 to reserve your grass fed lamb today.
-We sell by the half or the whole and offer free delivery to your house.
+We sell by the half or the whole and offer free delivery to your house if you live in the Portland metro area.
 We also ship via 2 day express delivery.
-The price is $160 for half a lamb (approximately 20 lbs. of meat) or $305 for a whole lamb (approximately 40 lbs. of meat.)
+The price is $180 for half a lamb (approximately 20 lbs. of meat) or $330 for a whole lamb (approximately 40 lbs. of meat.)
 Please note that prices do not reflect shipping costs, if those are necessary.
-However cut and wrap is included; all of our lambs are humanely processed in a small family-owned USDA facility, Marks Meats, in Canby OR.
+However cut and wrap is included; all of our lambs are humanely processed in a small family-owned facility, Sharps Custom Cutting in Hubbard, Oregon.
 Click here for the link to the ordering page.